michael-wall/site-page-scraper/README.md

 - This should be tested in a non-production environment with ‘production like’ data - i.e. volume and data types.
 - The output logic can be refactored to output in spreadsheet format if required by replacing the outputToTxtFile method e.g. using https://poi.apache.org/ - HSSF for .xls and XSSF for .xlsx.
 - The module has been tested in a local environment with JDK 11, Liferay DXP 7.4 U92 and OpenID SSO enabled.
-- The module has been tested with Public and Private Pages of Type Content Page.
+- The module has mainly been tested with Public and Private Pages that were Widget Page using the Web Content Display Widget.
 - The Language of the User is used when retreiving the Pages.
 - A link is considered valid when it returns a 200 HTTP Status Code.
 - The links on the Pages can be Absolute or Relative.
 Absolute links can be links to other websites but in that case they should be accessible to the server where the Gogo shell command is run from, and not require authentication.
 - The Jsoup API is used to extract all links contained within the <section ... id="content"> .... </section> from Liferays themes.
-This is done to exclude links from header and footer etc. Change this if needed to use with the KLM Theme.
+This is done to exclude links from header and footer etc. Change this if needed to use with a custom Theme.
 - Some internal Liferay links are excluded from the output - see SitePageLinkCrawler.java, includeLink(Element link) method for more details.
 Update this method if needed.
 - The order of the links in the output is based on the order they are extracted from the HTML by the Jsoup API.